 3. Search engine marketing campaign

 Since most new visitors now find websites using search engines, launching search engine marketing campaigns is a great way to drive potential customers to your site.
+By carefully selecting the keywords you bid on, search engine marketing (commonly called paid search by marketing professionals) can be one of the most effective lead generation channels a company can have.

 Upwork is an online marketplace that matches businesses with freelancers—and the company drives a lot of traffic to its site using search engine marketing.